William Easterly: Academic work

 In The Tyranny of Experts, Easterly analyzes a broader shortcoming of the development community's efforts—failure to recognize the importance of the rights of the poor.
 Development, he argues, is narrowly focused on the material well-being of its intended beneficiaries.
 Development "experts" champion technical solutions such as mosquito nets or latrines, believing they will end poverty.
 Easterly argues that these technical solutions by experts fail to address the core of the problem.
 The lack of individual rights, including political and economic ones, prevents the poor from implementing bottom-up, spontaneously emerging solutions to development problems, and from defending their interests from abusive dictators.
 Development organizations often side with abusive autocrats by lauding their development achievements (which, economic analysis shows, cannot be credited to leaders) and ignoring their dismal human rights records.
 The first step, Easterly argues, is to at least open a debate, a discussion about why the rights of the poor matter.

 Sachs responded to Easterly's arguments, leading to a prolonged debate.
 Sachs accused Easterly of excessive pessimism, overestimating costs, and overlooking past successes.
 Nobel Laureate Amartya Sen has praised Easterly for analysis of the problems of foreign aid, but criticized his sweeping debarment of all plans, lacking the due distinctions between different types of problems, and not giving the aid institutions credit for understanding the points he is making.
 Easterly responded to Sachs in a letter in Foreign Policy in January 2014.

 Easterly has also produced a critical review of, and received a rebuttal from, Cambridge University economist Ha-Joon Chang, to which he offered a counter-rebuttal.

 Easterly's work has been discussed in media outlets such as National Public Radio, the BBC, the New York Times, Wall Street Journal, Washington Post, The Economist, The New Yorker, Forbes, Business Week, the Financial Times, and the Christian Science Monitor.

+In February 2025, amid efforts by the Donald Trump administration and Elon Musk to shutter USAID, Easterly criticized the move.
+Even though he has criticized the efficacy of many foreign aid programs, he noted that a drastic and immediate end to USAID would have disastrous effects.
+He also said that some aid programs, in particular those dealing with public health, were clearly effective.
+Furthermore, he described the move as "illegal and undemocratic."